mims-harvard/TDC/README.md

 data.get_data(format = 'df')
 ```

-You can see all the datasets belonging to a task via:
+You can see all the datasets that belong to a task as follows:

 ```python
 from tdc.utils import retrieve_dataset_names